-- We will identify the most reliable sources for the historical Jesus. - We will apply historical criteria to identify events in the life of Jesus which carry the highest probability of being accurate. - We will apply the same criteria to identify Jesus' patterns of behavior and speech. - ₩ will identify themes in Jesus' ministry. - We will seek to understand the common thread of Jesus' theology that carries through from his baptism to the expectations of his early followers after his death.
+- We have identified the most reliable sources for the historical Jesus. - We will now apply historical criteria to identify events in the life of Jesus which carry the highest probability of being accurate. - We will apply the same criteria to identify Jesus' patterns of behavior and speech. - TM We will identify themes in Jesus' ministry. - We will seek to understand the common thread of Jesus' teachings that carry through his baptism by John, his ministry and finally, to the expectations of his early followers after his death.